XaviOli/stars-wars/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A website with information about `Star Wars spaceships.`

 We will consume API data, displaying it on the screen in a list, and we will implement the detail of each item in the list.

-A website with information about Star Wars spaceships.

-# ⭐️ Level 1
+# 🚀 Level 1

 ## `Exercise 1`